jurgen1c/Using-Bootstrap-Newsweek-Page/README.md

 # Using-Bootstrap-Newsweek-Page
-In this project a clone of the Newsweek main will be created using bootstrap 4
+In this project a clone of the Newsweek main page will be created using bootstrap 4